srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     }
     ```

     As in earlier labs, the **Main** method establishes a connection to the IoT hub, reads the device twin and configures the device twin property change callback.
-Additionally, the **SetFanState** direct method handler is setup.
-Note that the device client **SetMethodHandlerAsync** method takes the string remote method `"SetFanState"` name as an argument, along with the actual local method to call, and a user context object (in this case null).
-You will examine  the implementation of the **SetFanState** method shortly.

-1. Take a brief look at the **SendDeviceToCloudMessagesAsync** method - you will notice that it is very similar to previous versions you have created in previous labs.
+1. Take a brief look at the **SendDeviceToCloudMessagesAsync** method.

+    Notice that it is very similar to previous versions you have created in earlier labs.
-1. Now review the **SetFanState** method.
-This is the method that is executed on the device when the associated remote method, also called **SetFanState**, is invoked via an IoT Hub.

-    ```csharp
-    private static Task<MethodResponse> SetFanState(MethodRequest methodRequest, object userContext) {
-        if (cheeseCave.FanState == StateEnum.Failed)
-        {
-            // Acknowledge the direct method call with a 400 error message. string result = "{\"result\":\"Fan failed\"}";
-            ConsoleHelper.WriteRedMessage("Direct method failed: " + result);
-            return Task.FromResult(new MethodResponse(Encoding.UTF8.GetBytes(result), 400));
-        }
-        else
-        {
-            try
-            {
-                var data = Encoding.UTF8.GetString(methodRequest.Data);

-                // Remove quotes from data.
-                data = data.Replace("\"", "");

-                // Parse the payload, and trigger an exception if it's not valid. cheeseCave.UpdateFan((StateEnum)Enum.Parse(typeof(StateEnum), data));
-                ConsoleHelper.WriteGreenMessage("Fan set to: " + data);

-                // Acknowledge the direct method call with a 200 success message. string result = "{\"result\":\"Executed direct method: " + methodRequest.Name + "\"}";
-                return Task.FromResult(new MethodResponse(Encoding.UTF8.GetBytes(result), 200));
-            }
-            catch
-            {
-                // Acknowledge the direct method call with a 400 error message. string result = "{\"result\":\"Invalid parameter\"}";
-                ConsoleHelper.WriteRedMessage("Direct method failed: " + result);
-                return Task.FromResult(new MethodResponse(Encoding.UTF8.GetBytes(result), 400));
-            }
-        }
-    }
-    ```

-    The first line of this method determines whether the cheese cave fan is currently in a failed state - the assumption made by the cheese cave simulator is that once the fan has failed, any subsequent command will automatically fail.
-Therefore, a JSON string is created with the **result** property set to **Fan Failed**.
-A new **MethodResponse** object is then constructed, with the result string encoded into a byte array and an HTTP status code - in this instance, **400** is used which, in the context of a REST API means a generic client-side error has occurred.
-As direct method callbacks are required to return a **Task\<MethodResponse\>**, a new task is created and returned.

-    > **Information**: You can learn more about how HTTP Status Codes are used within REST APIs [here](https://restfulapi.net/http-status-codes/).

-    If the fan state is not **Failed**, the code then proceeds to process the data sent as part of the method request.
-The **methodRequest.Data** property contains the data in the form of a byte array, so it is first converted to a string.
-In this scenario, the following two values are expected (including the quotes):

-    * "On"
-    * "Off"

-    It is assumed that received data maps to members of the **StateEnum** :

-    ```csharp
-    internal enum StateEnum
-    {
-        Off,
-        On,
-        Failed
-    }
-    ```

-    In order to parse the data, the quotes must first be removed and then the **Enum.Parse** method is used to find a matching enum value.
-Should this fail (the data needs to match exactly), an exception is thrown, which is caught below.
-Notice that the exception handler creates and returns a similar error method response to the one created for the fan failed state.

-    If a matching value is found in the **StateEnum**, the cheese cave simulator **UpdateFan** method is called.
-In this case, the method merely sets the **FanState** property to the supplied value - a real-world implementation would interact with the fan to change the state and determine if the state change was successful.
-However, in this scenario, success is assumed and the appropriate **result** and **MethodResponse** are created and returned - this time using the HTTP Status code **200** to indicate success.

-1. Briefly review the **OnDesiredPropertyChanged** method - you will notice that it is very similar to previous versions you have created in previous labs.
+1. Briefly review the **OnDesiredPropertyChanged** method.

+   Notice that it is very similar to previous versions you have created in earlier labs.

 1. Take a look at the **CheeseCaveSimulator** class.

    This is an evolution of the **EnvironmentSensor** class used in earlier labs.
 The primary difference is the introduction of a fan -  if the fan is **On**, the temperature and humidity will gradually move towards the desired values, whereas is the fan is **Off** (or **Failed**), then the temperature and humidity values will move towards the ambient values.
 Of interest is the fact that there is a 1% chance that fan will be set to the **Failed** state when the temperature is read.